WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - Optional series that controls the calculation of the function.
 Can be a True/False mask that is the same size as the selected column, and will set all associated False values in the column to NaN in the calculation.
 The default is None, in which case no NaN masking will be done.

 ### Raises

+A warning is raised if `col` contains NaN values.

 An exception is raised if `col` is not a column of `Signal`.